Peer Review and Editorial Board

 For articles dealing with instruments:

-Charles Beare is recognized as the world’s leading connoisseur of fine violins.
-He studied violin making at the Staatliche Geigenbauschule in Mittenwald in the late 1950s and then learned the fundamentals of restoration under Rembert Wurlitzer and Fernando Sacconi in New York City.
-He returned to London to work at J&A Beare Ldt in 1961 and became director of the firm a year later.
-Chairman since 1998, when the company merged with Morris & Smith, Mr. Beare is renowned for his expertise in identifying fine old instruments.
-Honorary founding advisor of the Newark School of Violin Making (UK) and jury member of numerous competitions, he chaired the Scientific Committee for the exhibition in Cremona marking the 250th anniversary of Stradivari’s death.
-Mr. Beare is an honorary citizen of Cremona, Officer of the Order of the British Empire, Honorary Fellow of the Royal Academy of Music and a recipient of an honorary doctorate from the University of South Dakota.
-He has been a member of the Entente Internationale des Maîtres Luthiers et Archetiers d’Art (EILA) since 1967 and served as president of EILA from 1997 to 1999.
-Mr. Beare’s publications include articles in the Grove Dictionary of Music and Antonio Stradivari: The Cremona Exhibition of 1987 (with Bruce Carlson), and he is currently collaborating on a comprehensive book about Venetian violin and lute makers from 1500 to 1800.
+Charles Beare, violin dealer and restorer.
+After studying violin making in Mittenwald in the late 1950s, Charles Beare learned the fundamentals of restoration under Rembert Wurlitzer and Fernando Sacconi in New York.
+In 1961 he returned to London to work at J&A Beare.
+He became director of the firm a year later and has been chairman since 1998, when the company merged with Morris & Smith.
+Charles Beare is well known for his expertise in identifying fine old instruments.
+Honorary founding adviser of the Newark School of Violin Making and jury member of numerous competitions, he chaired the Scientific Committee for the exhibition in Cremona marking the 250th anniversary of Stradivari’s death.
+His publications include articles in the New Grove Dictionary of Music and Musicians (London: Macmillan, 2001) and, with Bruce Carlson, Antonio Stradivari: The Cremona Exhibition of 1987 (London: J&A Beare, 1993).
+Honorary citizen of Cremona, Officer of the Order of the British Empire, Honorary Fellow of the Royal Academy of Music, and recipient of an honorary doctorate from the University of South Dakota, Charles Beare has been a member of EILA since 1967 and served as president from 1997 to 1999.
+He is currently collaborating on a comprehensive book about Venetian violin and lute makers from 1500 to 1800.